Differential Cohomology: Categories, Characteristic Classes, and Connections: Chern--Weil theory

 for all $t$, so we can differentiate.
 The covariant derivative (with respect to our chosen connection) in the $\dot{x}(0)$ direction at $x(0)$ is $\frac{\d}{\d t}\vert_{t=0}\varphi_{-t}\psi_{x(t)}$.
 Thus we get an operator

 associated to a connection $A$, called the \emph{covariant derivative}.
-Here, $\nabla^A$ eats a vector field $X\in\Gamma(M,TM)$ and gives the derivative in that direction at each point.
-It satisfies \begin{itemize} \item $\nabla_{fX}^A\psi=f\nabla_X^A\psi$ ($\Cinf$-linear in direction of derivative), and
+Here, $\nabla^A$ eats a vector field $X\in\Gamma(M;\TanM)$ and gives the derivative in that direction at each point.
+It satisfies \begin{itemize} \item \textit{$\Cinf$-linearity in the direction of the derivative:} $\nabla_{fX}^A\psi=f\nabla_X^A\psi$, and

-\item $\nabla^Af\psi=\d f\otimes\psi+f\nabla\psi$ (Leibniz rule). \end{itemize}
+\item \textit{Leibniz rule:} $\nabla^Af\psi=\d f\otimes\psi+f\nabla\psi$. \end{itemize}

 The existence of connections is preserved under various bundle constructions.